prodanski/cezarprodanwebsite/posts/post2.md

 In GPUs, this is scaled up even further.
 It is important to note that FPUs (for floating point calculations) are also a thing.
 <br>

 The reality is, of course, much more complicated than that.
-For now I am, however, satisfied with the answer to the question of
+For now I am, however, satisfied with the answer to the question
 **how do computers execute batching in ML?**